Jammyjamjamman/Magnetometer_data_server/db_setup/database_setup.md

 ** Note: The Administrator account and the Readwriter account should only be known by a few people and not accessible to the server, sensors or anything else. **

-### 4. Create indexes (use Datreader/Readwriter account).
+### 5. Create indexes (use Datreader/Readwriter account).
 Since we are dealing with timeseries data, the data needs to be accessible and sorted based on time.
 Therefore, index time in the raw sensor.

 ```
 db.sensorDat.createIndex({ "time": 1 })
 db.magnetDat.createIndex({ "time": 1 })
 ```

-5. ### Setup the relevant python scripts with database usernames and passwords.
-Open the Jupyter notebook [Encrypt_DB_Passwords](file://Encrypt_DB_passwords.ipynb) to encrypt the passwords (this needs to be done in a jupyter environment, in a web broswer.
-See [Installing Jupyter Notebooks]().)
+### 6. Setup the relevant python scripts with database usernames and passwords.

+Open the Jupyter notebook [Encrypt_DB_Passwords](file://Encrypt_DB_passwords.ipynb) to encrypt the passwords (this needs to be done in a jupyter environment, in a web browser.
+See [Installing Jupyter Notebooks](https://jupyter.readthedocs.io/en/latest/projects/content-projects.html).)